neondatabase/website/content/docs/guides/astro.md

 ## Run the app

-When your run `npm run dev` you can expect to see one of the following in your terminal output:
+When you run `npm run dev` you can expect to see one of the following in your terminal output:

 <CodeBlock shouldWrap>